On the distribution of equivalence classes of random symmetric p-adic matrices: Abstract

 \section{Abstract}

-In this paper we derive the distribution of elementary divisors and the canonical form of random symmetric matrices with independent entries distributed according to the Haar measure on $\ZZ_p$ for odd primes $p$.
-As an example of an application, we give an alternative proof for the result of Bhargava, Cremona, Fisher, Jones, and Keating on the probability that a random quadratic form over $\ZZ_p$ has a non-trivial zero.
+We consider random symmetric matrices with independent entries distributed according to the Haar measure on $\mathbb{Z}_p$ for odd primes $p$ and derive the distribution of their canonical form with respect to several equivalence relations.
+We give a few examples of applications including an alternative proof for the result of Bhargava, Cremona, Fisher, Jones, and Keating on the probability that a random quadratic form over $\ZZ_p$ has a non-trivial zero.